citrix-openstack/blogentries/Mirantis_OpenStack_Single_Server.md

 associated with eth0 on the xenserver host which we will call 'external'.

-# Initial Virtual Machine setup
+# Virtual Machine setup

 This single-host deployment uses VMs to provide the infrastructure.
 Make sure when you set up the VMs that they are all using the 'Other Install Media' template, and that they have at least 4GB RAM and 40GB disk space.
 Don't start any of the VMs yet though!
+Create three VMs:

 * Fuel: Used to host Mirantis OpenStack.
 Add two networks, 'pxe' and 'external'.